ianbaxter/every-project-counts/src/pages/products/index.md

 pricing:
   heading: Monthly subscriptions
   description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
-Contact us about more details and payment info.

   plans:
     - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
       items: